marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/andmore.rst

 Running an analysis using structural ROIs
 -----------------------------------------

 is exactly the same as running the analysis with the functional ROI.
 Select Design from the MarsBaR menu, and Set design from file.
-Choose sess1/SPM2_ana/SPM.mat.
+Choose ``sess1/SPM2_ana/SPM.mat``.
 Click on Data, Extract ROI data (default).
-When you are asked for ROI file, navigate to the AAL directory, select MNI_ Putamen_L_roi.mat and click Done.
+When you are asked for ROI file, navigate to the AAL directory, select ``MNI_Putamen_L_roi.mat`` and click Done.
 When the data extraction is done, choose Results, Estimate results and wait till MarsBaR has done its thing.
 Select Results, Statistic table, enter the stim_hrf contrast, as shown in , above.
-Repeat the same procedure, using the AAL MNI_ Putamen_R_roi.mat ROI.
+Repeat the same procedure, using the AAL ``MNI_Putamen_R_roi.mat`` ROI.
 You will now have two tables like these:

 Figure 19: statistics table for left putamen, run 1